Maintain vIPer™ phone reliability as analog lines disappear

 vIPer™ phones:

-1. Configure each vIPer™ phone to use its V.150 connection following our simple configuration guide.
+- Configure each vIPer™ phone to use MoIP following our simple configuration guide.

 STE phones:

-1. Set up a VOCAL AMA for secure phones for each phone to encode its modem signal as V.150.1 packets.
+- For STE phones, set up a VOCAL AMA for secure phones for each STE phone to encode its modem signal as MoIP packets.

 Our Secure Phone Registrar and Gateway (SPRAG) is a secure phone service for the Sectéra® vIPer™ Phone, STE, and other secure phones.
 It facilitates secure communications over public telephone networks.

-This allows an STE phone to be used after traditional copper lines have been removed.
+Our hardware solution allows STE phones to be used after traditional copper lines have been removed.
 It is a standards based approach to bridge the gap between these legacy phones and modern VoIP networks.

-• Secure phones can use V.150.1 to talk to our server, which means lossy network connections from the phone to the server aren’t an issue.
+- Secure phones can use MoIP to talk to our service, which means lossy network connections from the phone to the server are no longer an issue.

-• The SPRAG gateway converts V.150.1 to G.711 which is compatible with public telephone networks.
+- The SPRAG gateway converts MoIP to G.711 which is compatible with public telephone networks.

-• G.711 packets are sent over our MPLS connection to a major domestic telecom carrier.
+- G.711 packets are sent over our MPLS-like connection to a major domestic telecom carrier.
+SPRAG, operating from AWS GovCloud (US), has a direct peering relationship with these telecom carriers.
 There is no network loss in this path, so the modem signal carrying the encrypted audio is delivered intact to the far end.

 Has the VOCAL solution been tested?

 Yes.
-Our V.150.1 has been extensively tested for secure phone operations by our partners.
-Interoperability between vIPer™ phones and various V.150 capable switches has been tested too.
-The full list of switches is available on request.
+Our MoIP solution is SCIP-216 compliant and has been extensively tested for secure phone operations both in house, and by our wide variety of partners.
+Interoperability between vIPer™ phones and various MoIP capable switches has also been tested.
+The full list of switches is available upon request.

 Put our extensive knowledge of telecoms and IP modems to work for you.
-We’ve been in the industry for almost 40 years, and we know all about adapting to new technology.
+We’ve been in the industry for 40 years, and we know all about adapting to new technologies.

 What is a vIPer™ phone?